bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*log.message.downconversion.enable*
+#log.message.downconversion.enable#
 -----------------------------------

 This configuration controls whether down-conversion of message formats is enabled to satisfy consume requests.
-When set to false, broker will not perform down-conversion for consumers expecting an older message format.
-The broker responds with UNSUPPORTED_VERSION error for consume requests from such older clients.
+When set to `false`, broker will not perform down-conversion for consumers expecting an older message format.
+The broker responds with `UNSUPPORTED_VERSION` error for consume requests from such older clients.
 This configurationdoes not apply to any message format conversion that might be required for replication to followers.

 Type: boolean